Learning that fits around your baby, not the other way around

 Consultant Paediatrician · MBBS, MRCPCH, PGDip Child Health

 Munisha has spent her career across the full range of paediatric medicine, from neonatal intensive care to general paediatrics in hospitals across the UK.
 She is known for her ability to make complex clinical situations feel manageable.
 Her teaching philosophy is straightforward: when parents understand what is happening and why, they make better decisions for their baby.
+Having worked closely with South Asian families throughout her NHS career, Munisha understands the cultural context Indian parents navigate, from joint family feeding opinions to health concerns shaped by Indian climates and diets.

 Specialist in Paediatric Respiratory Medicine